 User-generated video platforms like YouTube have exploded in popularity over the last decade.
-For many users, it has also become one of the most important information sources for news, world events, and various topics [30].
-Alas, such platforms are also often fertile ground for the spread of misleading and potentially harmful information like conspiracy theories and health-related disinformation [5].
+For many users, it has also become one of the most important information sources for news and various other topics [31].
+Alas, such platforms are also often fertile ground for the spread of misleading and potentially harmful information like conspiracy theories and health-related disinformation [6].

 YouTube and other social media platforms have struggled with mitigating the harm from this type of content.
-The difficulty is partly due to the sheer scale and also because of the deployment of recommendation algorithms [44].
-Purely automated moderation tools have thus far been insufficient to moderate content, and human moderators had to be brought back into the loop [43].
-Additionally, the machine learning algorithms that YouTube relies on to recommend content to users also recommend potentially harmful content [31], and their opaque nature makes them difficult to audit.
+The difficulty is partly due to the sheer scale and also because of the deployment of recommendation algorithms [48].
+Purely automated moderation tools have thus far been insufficient to moderate content, and human moderators had to be brought back into the loop [47].
+Additionally, the machine learning algorithms that YouTube relies on to recommend content to users also recommend potentially harmful content [32], and their opaque nature makes them difficult to audit.

-For certain types of content, e.g., health-related topics, harmful videos can have devastating effects on society, especially during crises like the COVID-19 pandemic [40].
-For instance, conspiracy theories have suggested that COVID-19 is caused by 5G [27] or Bill Gates [15], hindering social distancing, masking, and vaccination efforts [11].
-Conspiracy theories are usually built on tenuous connections between various events, with little to no actual evidence to support them; on user-generated content platforms like YouTube, these are often presented as facts, regardless of whether they are supported by facts and even though they have been widely debunked.
+For certain types of content, e.g., health-related topics, harmful videos can have devastating effects on society, especially during crises like the COVID-19 pandemic [44].
+For instance, conspiracy theories have suggested that COVID-19 is caused by 5G [28] or Bill Gates [16], hindering social distancing, masking, and vaccination efforts [12, 43].
+Conspiracy theories are usually built on tenuous connections between various events, with little to no actual evidence to support them.
+On usergenerated content platforms like YouTube, these are often presented as facts, regardless of whether they are supported by facts and even though they have been widely debunked.
 Motivated by the pressing need to mitigate the spread of pseudoscientific content, we focus on detecting and characterizing pseudoscientific and conspiratorial content on YouTube.
-In particular, we aim to: 1) assess how likely it is for users with different watch histories to come across pseudoscientific content on YouTube, and 2) analyze how YouTube's recommendation algorithm contributes to promoting pseudoscience.
+In particular, we aim to: 1) assess how likely it is for users with distinct watch histories to come across pseudoscientific content on YouTube, and 2) analyze how YouTube's recommendation algorithm contributes to promoting pseudoscience.
 To do so, we set out to answer the following two research questions:

-RQ1 Can we effectively detect and characterize pseudoscientific content on YouTube?

-RQ2 What is the proportion of pseudoscientific content on the homepage of a YouTube user, in search results, and the video recommendations section of YouTube?
+- RQ1 Can we effectively detect and characterize pseudoscientific content on YouTube? - RQ2 What is the proportion of pseudoscientific content on the homepage of a YouTube user, in search results, and the video recommendations section of YouTube?
 How are these proportions affected by the user's watch history?

 Methodology.
 We focus on four pseudoscientific topics: 1) COVID-19, 2) Flat Earth theory, 3) anti-vaccination, and 4) anti-mask movement.
 We collect 6.6K unique videos and use crowdsourcing to label them in three categories: science, pseudoscience, or irrelevant.
-We then train a deep learning classifier to detect pseudoscientific content across multiple topics on YouTube.
+We then assign labels to each video based on the majority agreement of the annotators.
+We excluded videos where all the annotators disagreed resulting in a final dataset of 5.7K videos.
+Using this dataset, we train a deep learning classifier to detect pseudoscientific content across multiple topics on YouTube.